 3. Putrid.

-Clinic: phlegmon is manifested by edema, hyperemia and soreness in the focus, dysfunction of the limb, temperature.
+Clinic: phlegmon is manifested by edema, hyperemia and pain in the lesion, dysfunction of the limb, and temperature.

-Treatment: only with the beginning form is conservative treatment possible.
+Treatment: Only in the beginning form is conservative treatment possible.

-The main treatment is surgical, the abscess is widely opened, streaks and low-lying areas are drained through counter-openings (additional incisions).
-Immobilization required.
+The main treatment is surgical; the abscess is widely opened, leaks and low-lying areas are drained through counter-apertures (additional incisions).
+Immobilization is required.

-Abscess (abscess)- limited accumulation of pus in soft tissues and various bodies, has a cavity with pus and a pyogenic capsule.
+Abscess (ulcer)– limited accumulation of pus in soft tissues and various organs, has a cavity with pus and a pyogenic capsule.

 Etiology: